quoirien/slide-machine/README.md

 #### Mode > This Layer > Playback Settings > Playback Pattern

 The Playback Pattern only affects playback when in **Normal** playback mode.
 This field takes comma-separated integers specifying how many frames to advance (and in which direction) each time the frame advances.
-For instance, entering a pattern like this:
+For instance, entering a pattern like this

 ````
 1,1,1,1,-1,-1,-1
 ````

-Will playback in this sequence: Forward 1 frame, Forward 1 frame, Forward 1 frame, Forward 1 frame, Backward 1 frame, Backward 1 frame, Backward 1 frame.
+will play back in this sequence: Forward 1 frame, Forward 1 frame, Forward 1 frame, Forward 1 frame, Backward 1 frame, Backward 1 frame, Backward 1 frame.
 When following this pattern, the effect will be a sort of "loopy" cycle back and forth, but slowly shifting forward.

 #### Mode > This Layer > Effects >

 All of the Effects can take either a single integer or a comma-separated series.
 If there are a series of values, the next value for that particular effect will be set when the sequence advances.

-#### Mode > This Layer > Effects > Zoom

-Each layer is automatically scaled up to fit in the available window based on the frame dimensions.
-Zoom defaults to 100 (100%) - can be set to any value from 1 up.

 #### Mode > This Layer > Effects > Zoom